PayM8/CentralBusinessValidation/README.md

-# CentralBusinessValidation
+# Central Business Validation
-How to build central business validation on DSL / Orchestration level
+How to build central business validation on DSL / Orchestration level.
+Ensure your contracted business layer enforces the same validation that your presentation layers are.

 This spike project shows you how to combine:
 * Field Attributes